-Blackboard Learning SystemTM is a learning management system that was selected by ASUMH to deliver online course content.
-With many tools and features, Blackboard is able to emulate an in-class setting within an online environment.
+Canvas LMS is a learning management system used to deliver course content.
+With many tools and features, Canvas emulates an in-class setting within an online environment.
+Using many tools and features, Canvas creates an immersive classroom experience for students.